SCHEDULE OF EVENTS

 Motoi is known for working with salt, often in the form of temporary, intricate, large-scale installations.
 He forged a connection to the element while mourning the death of his sister, at the age of twenty-four, from brain cancer and began to create art out of salt in an effort to preserve his memories of her.
 His art radiates an intense beauty and tranquility, but also conveys something ineffable, painful, and endless.

 Motoi views his installations as exercises that are at once futile, yet necessary to his healing.
 An important aspect of the installation is the dismantling of his work at the end of the show and delivering the salt back to water, usually in collaboration with the public; hence, the title Return to the Sea.
 Motoi recognizes that salt is a vital part of many living things and that this mineral could conceivably enter and leave multiple organisms throughout the planet over the span of time.
 According to curator Mark Sloan, “each grain of salt contains its own history and trajectory.
 Something so seemingly common becomes a metaphor for the evanescence and transience of human life”.

-An important aspect of the installation is the dismantling of Motoi’s work at the end of the show and delivering the salt back to water in collaboration with the public, hence, the title Return to the Sea.
 At 4:00pm on Saturday, July 7, the end of gallery hours and the official end of the exhibition, the public is invited to gather a small amount of the salt.
-Then, as a group the Halsey staff and the community will return the salt to the sea at the Aquarium Wharf on Concord Street.
-The Halsey will have containers for transporting the salt available and guests are invited to bring their own bags, jars or bottles.
+Then, as a group the Halsey staff, interns, and the community will return the salt to the sea at the Aquarium Wharf on Concord Street.
+The Halsey will have containers for transporting the salt available and guests are invited to bring their own bags, jars, or bottles.

 DISMANTLING CEREMONY PHOTOGRAPHS – JULY 7, 2012